Determining scalar field potential in power-law cosmology with observational data

 \section{Acknowledgments}

 We thank Chris Clarkson for discussion.
-K.~T. is supported by a postgraduate research assistantship from a grant of the Thailand Toray Science Foundation (TTSF), DPST and a NARIT postgraduate studentship.
-B.~G. is sponsored by the Thailand Research Fund, the Commission on Higher Education, TTSF and the Naresuan Faculty of Science Research Scheme.
+K.~T. is supported by a research assistantship under a grant of the Thailand Toray Science Foundation (TTSF) and a NARIT postgraduate studentship.
+B.~G. is sponsored by the Thailand Research Fund and the National Research Council of Thailand.